xuqi220/MUD/README.md

 ### Annotation Example
-we ask three legal experts to annotate four types of criminal element for each defendant.
+We ask three legal experts to annotate four types of criminal element for each defendant.
 Here is an annotation example.
 ![tab2](./pic/fig-4.png)

 ### Annotation Scale